What is iLASIK?

 Is Visian ICL Safe?

-This procedure was FDA approved in the United States in 2005 and Dr. Richens was the only surgeon in Southern Utah to be certified and perform this amazing procedure (as of August 2010).
+This procedure was FDA approved in the United States in 2005.
 FDA approval is for patients older than 21 who are nearsighted in moderate to severe ranges of -3.00 to -20.00 diopters.
 Many years before FDA approval, the Visian ICL was approved and marketed in many countries outside the United States, including Europe.

 iLASIK, ICL & Laser Vision Correction Hotline